Dear Baltimore Center Stage Family,

 what happens when we lose FAITH In ouR leaders

 Sep 7–Oct 8, 2017

 Does absolute tolerance require tolerance of the intolerant?
 Can a divided head find a way to lead?
-When the stakes are eternity, what happens if your pastor is wrong?
-These are the questions that arise in a present-day American megachurch in The Christians, a new play about the seemingly insurmountable distance that exists when people of the same religion hold different beliefs.
-Stunning in its theatricality, this production will feature multiple choirs from area churches.
-Prescient in its investigation of the commercialization of religion, this play spotlights the sensitive and challenging obstacles of all successful organizations.
+When the stakes are eternity, what happens if they are wrong?
+These are the questions that arise in a present-day American megachurch in The Christians, a new play exploring what happens when we lose faith in our leaders and our institutions.
+Stunning in its theatricality, this production will feature choirs from area churches.

 2016 Outer Critics Circle Award Winner

 “[A] rare play... that both believers and nonbelievers can embrace.” –LA Times

 “This nonjudgmental show, which offers a safe place for good people to disagree and even, possibly, evolve spiritually, is a tonic for tough times.” –Dallas News